Lakorthus/100-days-of-code/README.md

 **Today's Progress**: CRUD stands for Create, Read, Update and Delete.
 I have learned how to use the express.js framework to create a server and how to use it to create a CRUD application using postman to test the endpoints.

 **Thoughts**: Difficult day, I have been struggling with the material.
 Definitely I need to keep practising backend to get better at it.

+### Day 28: Oct 20, Thursday

+**Today's Progress**: Use of express.js to create our routes and endpoints for our CRUD application.
+I struggled a lot with the material, but I am sure I will get better with practice and the unconditional support of my teammates.

+**Thoughts**: I have to go back to the basics and keep practising to get better at it.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)